 Pros of Block Paved Drives.

-1. Concrete blocks require low maintenance.
+1. Concrete block requires low maintenance.

 You don’t need to consult an expert to advice you on how to take care of your blocked drive (please see cons below).
 That’s not all, you don’t have to wash your driveway every single day of the week for you to maintain its clean appearance.
 You can opt for sweeping it every other week.
 How easy can that get?

-2. Concrete block pavers are versatile.
+2. Concrete block paving is versatile.

 As mentioned earlier, paving companies should be able to show you that they come in a variety of designs for you to choose from.
 You can even design one for yourself and call the contractors to bring your creativity to life.
 These blocks are made out of different colours, shapes and sizes so it is all up to you to visualise, then start your dream with your very own designed block paved drive.